-digital strangers 4Channers Skype-bombed the testimony of George Zimmerman's college professor.
-It was weird.
-It was embarrassing, especially since the cable networks were so busy ignoring the conflict in Egypt.
-It was also kind of funny.
 For future reference, we've created a handy guide to making sure you never get an important video-chat interrupted by notification boxes mid-call.
-Despite the protestations of attorneys and Judge Debra Nelson, what happened to Professor Gordon Scott Pleasants on live TV did not have to happen and hopefully will never happen again.
+Despite the protestations of attorneys and Judge Debra Nelson, what happened to Professor Rich Mantei during his testimony on live TV on Friday did not have to happen and hopefully will never happen again.
 Here's how.

 Step 1: Understand How Skype Works

 Unlike Facebook, Skype doesn't let you hide from its search function.
 See how easy it is to find the prosecutor's name, Rich Mantei, in the user database?